 The Orders API allows you to use Mollie for your order management.

-Just as a Payment, the Order will have a
+Just as a regular payment, the order will have a

-the Order.
-For each attempt to Pay, a Payment is created.
-If the customer pays for the Order, the Order will transition
+pay for the order.
+For each attempt to pay, a payment object is created.
+If the customer pays for the order, the order

 paid state (or